Written by Mal Webb

 Music needs it all to truly emote

-NOTEY: Exactly.
+NOTEY: Indeed.
 And that's just pitch!
 Here, let me explain...

 NOTEY: